 “So Lin, what will you do when you retire?”
-My friend Steve, then an intensivist at the Texas Medical Center where we both worked knew my answer.
-He just wanted to see what happened when I said that I didn’t ever want to retire in front of the group of burned out physicians and administrators we sat with.
+My friend Steve, then an intensivist at the Texas Medical Center where we both worked, knew my answer.
+He just wanted to see what happened when I said what I always did: That I never wanted to retire in front of the group of burned out physicians and administrators we sat with.
 His eyes twinkled while he waited for me to begin speaking in praise of work.

 Back in those hundred plus hour weeks I balanced a more than full-time job with finishing my doctoral dissertation.
 I knew that Steve had a point each time he would exhort, “No one wishes they had worked more as they lay dying.”
 My life was way out of balance and my personal life was unraveling.

 But work was something I knew I needed.
 Forever…or at least until I was physically or mentally incapable.
 But I could not find the words to explain why.
 To him, or for that matter, to myself.

 Most likely, a primary reason was seeing the effects of boredom—idleness, on my mother as I grew up.
 Once my two older sisters left and I was in junior high, Mom had way too much time on her hands, so she’d eat.
 Large bags of potato chips and huge chocolate bars and giggle when she was discovered.
 The weight piled on and never came off.
 Soon, she was diagnosed with hypertension which terrified and depressed her.
 From then it was a slowly accelerating decline toward the end.

 Can such serious morbity and eventual death be attributed to bordeom, inactivity, and lack of purpose?

 Well—yes.
 I believe it can…in fact, retirement can be dangerous.

 Wired to work?
 Yes, it’s a fact, but acceptance of my premise requires some reflection.